 What are the advantages of a mask with a purge valve?

-As with most of the fancy gadgets on the market, the purge valve mask was designed to make diving experience less complicated.
-Not only does this design prevent you from the hassle of clearing out your mask, but it also frees up your hands for more important things, like photography or videography.
+As with most of the fancy gadgets on the market, the purge valve mask was designed to make the diving experience less complicated.
+Not only do masks that have purge valves prevent you from the hassle of clearing out your mask, but they also free up your hands for more important things, like photography or videography.

 The purge valve mask also offers solutions for problems that come up for particular divers.
-People with moustaches, for instance, sometimes have trouble with their masks fitting properly, making leakages constant and irritating.
-Divers with contact lenses also may enjoy avoiding the need to clear the mask, a task which often leads to irritation or displacement of the contact lens.
+People with mustaches, for instance, sometimes have trouble with their mask fitting properly, making leakages constant and irritating.
+Divers with contact lenses also may enjoy avoiding the need to clear the mask, a task which often leads to irritation or displacement of the contact lenses.